how to marry in grenada

-Below are the legalities to get married in Grenada, alongside a map and the weather, to help you plan your ideal wedding abroad.
+Below are the legalities for marrying in Grenada, to help you plan your ideal wedding abroad.

 Grenada Marriage Law Requirements